-- 1. The Team event model described below is consistent with the IJF standards for senior competitors.
+- The Team event model described below is consistent with the IJF standards for senior competitors.
 Parallel principles should be used when team events for younger age groups are conducted. - 2.
-Each team will consist of 5 (five) competitors (for Men as well as for Women).
+Each team will consist of 5 competitors (for men as well as for women).

-Note: the masculine gender used in relation to any physical person shall, unless there is a specific provision to the contrary, be understood as including the feminine gender.

-- 3. Each bout in a team event must determine a winner (Golden Score rule applies for U16 and older age groups).
+Note: the masculine gender used in relation to any physical person shall, unless there is a specific provision to the contrary, be understood as including the feminine gender. - 3.
+Each bout in a team event must determine a winner (Golden Score rule applies for U16 and older age groups).
 If for any reason each team is composed of an even number of athletes and there is an equal number of wins and an equal number of scoring points, a random draw will be made of pairings in the early rounds and one couple will refight a golden score contest where the first score of any kind or penalty decides the winning team. - 4.
 Weight Categories

-Women
+Women:

-- up to and including 52 Kg
+- up to and including 52 g

-- over 52 Kg up to and including 57 Kg
+- over 52 kg up to and including 57 kg

-- over 57 Kg up to and including 63 Kg
+- over 57 kg up to and including 63 kg

-- over 63 Kg up to and including 70 Kg
+- over 63 kg up to and including 70 kg

-- over 70 Kg
+- over 70 kg

-Men
+Men:

-- up to and including 66Kg
+- up to and including 66 kg

-- over 66 Kg up to and including 73 Kg
+- over 66 kg up to and including 73 kg

-- over 73 Kg up to and including 81 Kg
+- over 73 kg up to and including 81 kg

-- over 81 Kg up to and including 90 Kg
+- over 81 kg up to and including 90 kg

-- over 90 Kg
+- over 90 kg

-- 3. The team contests will be fought in the order above.
+- 5. The team contests will be fought in the order above.
 Each competitor is entitled to fight in their own weight category or in the next higher category.
 A reserve is allowed for each weight category.
-A team consists of 5 (five) competitors and has the possibility to have up to 5 (five) reserves.
-A team has to consist of minimum 3 (three) competitors.
+A team consists of 5 competitors and has the possibility to have up to 5 reserves.
+A team has to consist of minimum 3 competitors.

-- 4. Mixed Team Event IJF Olympic Team Event format: The competition format of the mixed team event will see teams of three male judoka (-73kg, -90kg +90kg) and three female judoka (-57kg, -70kg, +70kg)
+- 6. Mixed Team Event IJF Olympic Team Event format: The competition format of the mixed team event will see teams of three male judoka (-73 kg, -90 kg +90 kg) and three female judoka (-57 kg, -70 kg, +70 kg)